Pregnant During a Pandemic - How To Navigate The Added Stress

 Added to this, partners are being limited in the support they can provide during doctor visits, particularly if there are older siblings at home and your partner needs to stay with them.

 Whether you just found out you are pregnant or you’ve been pregnant for months already, it’s important to know how to keep yourself and your unborn child safe during the pandemic.
-Hopefully, some sense of normalcy will return soon.
-Until then, navigating the waters of the pandemic as a pregnant woman might not be easy.
+We grasp to hope that some sense of normalcy will return soon.
+Until then, navigating the waters of the pandemic as a pregnant woman continues to not be easy.

 Have A Continuous Discussion With Your Medical Provider

 You likely have so many questions for your medical provider regarding COVID and how it may or may not impact your pregnancy.
 Should I get vaccinated?
 Could the vaccine cause something to happen to my pregnancy?
 Are there benefits to getting vaccinated while I am pregnant?
 What are the potential risks?
-I've have a previous pregnancy loss and am so scared of getting COVID and losing this baby, yet I am also afraid of getting the vaccine and having a reaction that also impacts my pregnancy.
+I've had a previous pregnancy loss and am so scared of getting COVID and losing this baby, yet I am also afraid of getting the vaccine and having a reaction that also impacts my pregnancy.
 The anxiety abounds!
+Because of this, vaccination rates among pregnant women are incredibly low - approximately 23% as of August 2021 (source: Your Local Epidemiologist).

 The good news is that information is being released sometimes daily and almost always on a weekly basis that is positive.
-The American College of Obstetricians and Gynecologists (ACOG) and The American Academy of Pediatrics (AAP) are all watching these developments very closely and are issuing updates on their websites often and regularly.
-Your providers are likely keeping up with these developments or even receiving daily email updates with the latest and greatest information.
+The American College of Obstetricians and Gynecologists (ACOG) recently updated their guidance to strongly recommend the mRNA vaccine for pregnant women (source: ACOG).

 Keeping Yourself Safe

-People might be easing up a bit when it comes to their response to the pandemic.
-But that doesn’t necessarily mean you should.
+Now more than ever during this pandemic, people's individual situations are changing.
+Some households are completely vaccinated, others are partially vaccinated.
+Keeping yourself safe is more important now than ever before.
 It is still very possible to contract COVID, even while pregnant.
-In fact, research has suggested that pregnant women may be at a greater risk of contracting it and could be at risk for preterm labor.
+In fact, research has suggested that pregnant women may be at a greater risk of contracting it and could be at risk for preterm labor (Source: Your Local Epidemiologist).

 If certain activities, such as grocery shopping, are causing you marked distress and anxiety, consider utilizing other options such as grocery delivery or curbside pick up.
 I know, coming from a therapist, this may sound quite odd.
 But your concern and anxiety is not unfounded.
 And keeping your anxiety levels lower during pregnancy is very important.
 We have to remember that COVID is real and remains a risk if you are unvaccinated.
 Once your baby is here, then you can begin to work on reintegrating slowly back to life circa 2019.